w3c/wai-website/pages/resources.md

 [[Accessibility Principles]](/fundamentals/accessibility-principles/)
 :   A concise introduction to accessibility requirements for websites, apps, browsers, and other tools.
 It is organized similar to the WAI accessibility standards and provides a useful bridge to the standards.
 Read this page before reading the standards/guidelines.

+Research:
+:   -   [[Accessibility User Requirements]](/research/user-requirements/) - Documentation of research on user needs in virtual or immersive environments (XR), real-time communication (RTC), natural language interfaces, multimedia, low vision, cognitive accessibility, and more.
+    -   [[Artificial Intelligence (AI) and Accessibility Research Symposium 2023]](/research/ai2023/) - Summaries, transcripts, and videos of the international symposium exploring the positive and negative impacts of artificial intelligence (AI) in digital accessibility.

 Digital Accessibility Courses:
 :   -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/courses/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.